TBI, Breacher Syndrome & Testosterone Deficiency | TRT Therapy

 Post Traumatic Hypogonadism

-Groups at Highest Risk
+Other Groups at High Risk

 Fatigue and Low Mood

-Symptoms are frequently mistaken for PTSD or general depression.
+Symptoms frequently mistaken for PTSD or burnout.

 Cognitive Decline